A Nation Once Again: Edward Comerford version

+James J. Johnson version

 The final tune was written by another Dubliner, James J. Johnson, in 1887.
 It was an immediate success.
 It is the version most frequently performed today.

-Johnson also composed "God Save Ireland", a song "that at one time was regarded as the unofficial National anthem of Ireland by Irish Nationalists".
+Johnson also composed the music for "God Save Ireland", a song "that at one time was regarded as the unofficial National anthem of Ireland by Irish Nationalists".

 Recordings

 The song has been recorded by many Irish performers and groups, notably John McCormack in 1906, Our Lady's Choral Society in 1965, and, following on from them, The Clancy Brothers, The Dubliners, The Irish Tenors, The Kilfenora Céilí Band, The Clare Céilí Band, The Cavan Group, The Ballinamore Céilí Band, Ceoltóirí Cultúrlainne, Laichtín Naofa Céilí Band, The Alias Acoustic Band, The Diamond Accordion Band, The Eamonn Ceannt Céilí Band, The Gallowglass Céilí Band, The Turloughmore Céilí Band and The Wolfe Tones.

 McCormack and The Dubliners both used the Johnson tune.

-Some international acts who have recorded the song include Jerry O’Sullivan, Beltaine, Ted McGraw, Poxy Boggards and Culann's Hounds.
+Some international acts who have recorded the song include Jerry O'Sullivan, Beltaine, Ted McGraw, Poxy Boggards and Culann's Hounds.